MuteMini/minecraft-pong/vhdl/learn/README.md

 ## Windows Installation

-Go download [Msys2](https://www.msys2.org/), a Windows package manager.
+Go download [MSYS2](https://www.msys2.org/), a Windows package manager and follow the installation instructions.
 Install [mingw32](https://packages.msys2.org/base/mingw-w64-gcc) (if you don't already have it), [GHDL](https://packages.msys2.org/base/mingw-w64-ghdl), and [GTKwave](https://packages.msys2.org/base/mingw-w64-gtkwave) using pacman.
+To do so, enter the command: `pacman -S <binary_package_name>` into the MSYS2 UCRT64 terminal.
 By default, on Windows, you should be downloading the `ucrt64` binary types.

 Once all packages are downloaded, by default they will not be added to your PATH environment variable.
 Go find your Msys2 installation directory.
-Once you do, add the `[MSYS2_PATH]/ucrt64/bin` in your system PATH varible.
+Once you do, add the `[MSYS2_PATH]/ucrt64/bin` in your system PATH varible which is accessed through SYSTEM ENVIRONMENT VARIABLES.
 Now, `gcc, ghdl, gtkwave` commands will all be available from the command terminal.

 ## Learning Steps